 UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. IBM AIX is a registered trademark of International Business Machines Corporation.
 Intel is a registered trademark of Intel Corporation.
 HP-UX is a registered trademark of Hewlett-Packard Company.
 Novel Netware is a registered trademark of Novel, Inc. Sun and Solaris are registered trademarks of Sun Microsystems, Inc. Windows NT and NT are trademarks of Microsoft Corporation.
-Windows is a registered trademark of Microsoft Corporation.

-All other trademarks and tregistered trademarks are the property of their respective holders.
+All other trademarks and registered trademarks are the property of their respective holders.